-- 151. The key legislation is the Valuation (Stud Farms) (Scotland) Order 2005 and Paragraph 4(2B) of Schedule 2 to the Local Government and Rating Act 1997, as inserted by section 28(4)(c) of the Local Government in Scotland Act 2003. - 152.
+- 169. The key legislation is the Valuation (Stud Farms) (Scotland) Order 2005 and Paragraph 4(2B) of Schedule 2 to the Local Government and Rating Act 1997, as inserted by section 28(4)(c) of the Local Government in Scotland Act 2003. - 170.
 Councils may award up to 100% relief to qualifying stud farms with a rateable value up to £7,000.
-Note this relief is separate from the de-rating provision under section 7B of the Valuation and Rating (Scotland) Act 1956. - 153.
-This relief is discretionary and is 75% funded by the Scottish Government. - 154.
+Note this relief is separate from the de-rating provision under section 7B of the Valuation and Rating (Scotland) Act 1956. - 171.
+The legislation for this relief is not time-limited i.e. there is no expiry date. - 172.
+This relief is discretionary and is 75% funded by the Scottish Government. - 173.
 This relief is likely to be considered a subsidy under the Act.
 Public authorities should consider whether this relief is awarded as MFA, or whether it meets the other subsidy control requirements of the Act.